Public Health - BS

 All SPH programs require students to earn a C– or above in the core curriculum applicable to their major, including required and elective courses and prerequisites for core courses.

-The courses provided on the Guided Electives list have been identified as highly relevant to the BS in Public Health.
-Each concentration indicates a minimum number of credits that must be selected from this approved list of 'guided elective' courses.
-Students may also petition to have a course approved if it is not on the list of approved electives by sending an email request and syllabus to the Program Director.
-The list of approved electives that may be transferred from study abroad programs may be found here.
-See Concentration tab and program guide for more information.
+The courses provided on the Guided Electives list (available via the program guide or the GW Bulletin) have been identified as highly relevant to the BS in Public Health.
+Students may also petition to have a course approved if it is not on the list by sending an email request and syllabus to the Program Director.

 Many courses have been approved for public health elective credit and may be found through the CATS system by searching under PUBH 3199.
 If you would like to transfer credits for any approved course, please submit the appropriate petition as soon as possible to the Program Director for pre-approval.
 There is no guarantee that a course will be approved.
 If you would like a new Study Abroad course approved, please use the CATS System in advance of registration.
 If you would like a new non-GW domestic course approved, please send an email request and syllabus to the Program Director in advance of registration.